 Initially, the virus causes inflammation to the respiratory tree, irritating the nerves in the lining of the airway.

-However, if this gets worse, the damage can go beyond the lining to the gas exchange units, causing the inflamed air sacs to expel inflammatory material into the lungs.
+However, if this gets worse, the damage can go beyond the lining to the gas exchange units.
+Therefore, causing the inflamed air sacs to expel inflammatory material into the lungs.
 That in turn causes pneumonia.